tmikkel/HDF5toOME-Zarr/README.md

 ⸻

-5. Run on Interactive Compute Node (Recommended)
+5. Run on Interactive Compute Node

 Do not code on the login node.

-Request an interactive node via LSF:
+Switch to a interactive Compute Node (dynamically assigned by the system) by typing:

-bsub -Is -n 4 -R "rusage[mem=8GB]" bash
+linuxsh -X

 Then run: